-The little girl, who appeared to be about ten, ambled up to them whistling a soft tune.
+The little girl, who looked about ten, ambled up to them whistling a soft tune.
 “Whatcha need, fellers?
 Who’s this bunch?”

 The huge one bowed to the little girl.
 “Milady.
 They claim to be barons who have come to swear for Pete, and congratulate him and your sister.
 And grovel for everyone in the castle they can catch, of course.
 Are they lying?”

 “They’re telling the truth,” the little girls said.
-“They wanna talk Pete and the queen out of special treats, naturally.
-But Julianna said everyone is gonna be doing that.
+“They wanna weasel some special treats for themselves, naturally.
+But Julianna said everybody is gonna be doing that.
 I’d say take ‘em in and let Lora sort ‘em.
-She said every low down noble in the kingdom is gonna show up here sooner or later if she sticks around.”
+She told me every low down noble in the kingdom is gonna show up here sooner or later if she sticks around.”
 Mestil felt his belly tighten at her casual use of the queen’s given name.